gulpworkflow/wordpress-starter/README.md

 1. Create local virtual host
 2. Set up local MySQL database
 2. Download WordPress core (wp core download)
-4. Install plugins
+4. Install any plugins
 5. Pull in any uploads
-6. cd to wp-content/themes
+6. cd to wp-content
-7. See step 1 below
+7. Pull in this repo as "themes" folder
+8. Run `npm install`
+9.

 ## Installing a new project
 ##### Step 0—Navigate to where you would like your project to be located